fkloosterman/bitbucket-migration/docs/reference/user_mapping.md

 ## 🎯 Best Practices

 ### 1. Always Run Audit First
-The audit script provides essential user discovery and analysis capabilities.
+The audit subcommand provides essential user discovery and analysis capabilities.

 ### 2. Use Enhanced Format for @Mentions
 When @mentions are important to your team, use the enhanced mapping format.